tensorflow/tfjs/tfjs-tflite/README.md

 Once it is enabled, the runtime will record per-op latency data when the `predict` method is called.
 The profiling results can be retrieved in two ways:

-- `tfliteModel.getProfilingResults()`: this method will return an arrya of `{nodeType, nodeName, execTimeInMs}`.
+- `tfliteModel.getProfilingResults()`: this method will return an array of `{nodeType, nodeName, execTimeInMs}`.
 - `tfliteModel.getProfilingSummary()`: this method will return a human-readable profiling result summary that looks like [this][profiling summary].